vincentarthur/VeoSpark/README.md

 ## Features

 -   **AI-Powered Video Generation**: Create stunning videos from simple text prompts using Google's Veo models.
+-   **Image-to-Prompt Generation**: Upload a character, background, and/or prop image to generate a descriptive prompt using Gemini 2.5 Pro.
+-   **Prompt Translation**: Instantly translate generated prompts into different languages using Gemini 2.5 Flash.
 -   **Unified Application**: Frontend and Backend are served from a single FastAPI server.
 -   **Generation History**: Keep track of all your video generations, including prompts, models used, and status.
 -   **Cost Analytics**: Monitor your spending on video generation with detailed analytics and visualizations.
 -   **User Authentication**: Secure access to the application with Google OAuth.
 -   **Internationalization**: Support for multiple languages (English, Japanese, Chinese).
 -   **Video Editing**: Basic video editing features like clipping and dubbing.
+-   **Video Upscaling**: Upscale videos to 1080p or 4K using an asynchronous task queue.
+-   **Team Gallery & Sharing**: Share videos with user-managed groups.
+Shared videos retain all original generation details.
+Only the user who shared a video can delete it from the gallery.
 -   **Prompt Gallery**: A collaborative space to share and discover creative prompts.
+-   **Group Management**: Admins can create user groups and manage memberships, including bulk add/remove functionality.

 ## Tech Stack